- Print

 Run the following command to install example deployments and services.
 When you run the command, deployments and services of which names are "naver," "cloud," and "platform" are created.

-kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/en/examples/pub/nks-alb-ingress-sample-services.yaml
+kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/examples/pub/nks-alb-ingress-sample-services.yaml

-ALB Ingress Controller examples
+ALB Ingress Controller use cases

 Example of path-based routing

 This example shows how to route a request to different services based on the specified path.
-Incoming requests to the /naver path are routed to the naver service, while incoming requests to the /cloud path are routed to the cloud service.
+Incoming requests to the /naver path are routed to the NAVER service, while incoming requests to the /cloud path are routed to the Cloud service.

 apiVersion: networking.k8s.io/v1